dimashbk/myapps/README.md

 # MyApps

 # Task
-This app is simple keichain for the apps.
+This app is simple keychain for the apps.
 I have tried to add some UI and practice with constraints.
 So that is my first project using another pattern and I'm not sure about the realization of MVVM

 # Description
 ## Tools that i have used: